kdricemt/kdricemt.github.io/_pages/about.md

 Education
 ======
-* M.E. in Engineering, Department of Aeronautics and Astronautics, The University of Tokyo, 2021 (Scheduled)
+* M.E. in Engineering, Department of Aeronautics and Astronautics, The University of Tokyo, 2021
+  * Thesis: "System Design and Autonomous Orbit Determination Strategy for Lunar Navigation Satellite System"(Advisor: Prof. Ryu Funase)
 * B.E. in Engineering, Department of Aeronautics and Astronautics, The University of Tokyo, 2019
   * Thesis: "Navigation Satellite Constellation and Monitoring Station Arrangement for Lunar Global Navigation Satellite System (LGNSS)" (Advisor: Prof. Ryu Funase)